GlacioHack/xdem/doc/source/quick_start.md

 The command-line interface for workflows is experimental, and its API might change rapidly.
 ```

-The configuration file should contain, at minima, the path to elevation files but aims to be modular to tune the use of xDEM's features (see details in the **{ref}`cli` reference page**):
+The configuration file should contain, at minima, the path to elevation files but aims to be modular to tune the use of xDEM's features (see details in the **{ref}`cli` reference page**).
+Here is an example of configuration file for the **accuracy** workflow:

 ```{literalinclude} _workflows/accuracy_config.yaml
 :language: yaml